trholdridge/ling-style-template/README.md

     * right-click "Raw" in the top right and "Save link as..." whatever you want the file to be called.
 Then upload that file on Overleaf.
 Or...
     * just copy-paste the text into a blank Overleaf file (but the formatting might get a bit messy?
 I haven't actually tried it).
 2. Understand where to write in the template.
 There's lots of fancy formatting, but if you can find the line `\begin{document}` you're set!
 Everything you write should go between that and the `\end{document}` line.
 3. Learn the commands!
-Which is easier said than done, but not a terrible process. \[insert link to more thorough documentation\]
+Which is easier said than done, but not a terrible process.
+Everything you need to know is in the [demo PDF](https://github.com/trholdridge/ling-style-template/blob/main/ling-analysis-demo.pdf).

 ## Features
 A quick overview of what stylesheet elements are covered by this template.
 ### Implemented so far:
+- basic layout, font, page structure
 - format for section headings
+- heading and title
+- include package for generating trees
 ### To-Do:
+- tables and figures
-- a lot
+- footnotes
+- all linguistic data conventions: add instructions and/or define commands for convenience
+- citations and references
+- misc formatting & style conventions from near end of style sheet